 Are Hedged Accounts for me?

-CoinJar Hedged Accounts are an effective way to manage the value of your bitcoin in a familiar currency.
-Once you've transferred bitcoin into a Hedged Account, the amount of bitcoin will fluctuate depending on current prices, however the value will always remain set to that account's currency.
+CoinJar Hedged Accounts are an effective way to manage the value of your digital currencies in a familiar currency.
+Once you've transferred into a Hedged Account, that amount will no longer be influenced by digital currency price fluctuations.

-While having your funds stored in a Hedged Account can protect their value if the bitcoin price falls, you may miss out on potential gains should bitcoin's price rise.
+Although having your funds stored in a Hedged Account can protect their value if the price of that digital currency falls, you may miss out on potential gains should the price increase.

-As follows is a basic scenario of how a CoinJar Hedged Account can help protect your bitcoin despite price fluctuation.
+As follows is a basic scenario of how a CoinJar Hedged Account can help protect your digital currencies during times of price fluctuation.